Nampa Idaho Basement Wet? Cracks in Your Concrete? Foundation Issues?

 Basement Waterproofing in Nampa Idaho

 The plan to waterproof your basement may not call for any actual work to the building structure or basement walls, but rather just improvements to the lot and yard surrounding the building.
-We can come up with a strategy to get your basement dry again.
+They can come up with a strategy to get your basement dry again.

 Sinking Concrete Slab Lifting in Nampa ID

-If a section of your concrete walkway, patio or driveway has sunk below where it’s supposed to be, we will have that changed.
+If a section of your concrete walkway, patio or driveway has sunk below where it’s supposed to be, they will have that changed.
 The technique we use is known as slabjacking.
 (We sometimes call it mud jacking because we like to consider wet cement as mud.)

 During the mudjacking operation, we shoot a thick, dense material below the section of the cement slab that requires lifting.
 This compound grows, hardens and drives the concrete slab up.
 Pretty cool.